“Who told you that one paints with colours? One makes use of colours, but one paints with emotions.”

-Bonnet and his colleague, Gilles Demarteau (who was Court Engraver to King Louis XV), were considered to be the most important engravers of two-color graphic reproduction techniques in 18th-century France.
+Bonnet and his colleague, Gilles Demarteau, (who was Court Engraver to King Louis XV) were considered to be the most important engravers of two-color graphic reproduction techniques in 18th-century France.
 In fact, Bonnet is also attributed with introducing a third color to the technique of chalk-manner etchings.

-The art scholar Jean Adhémar states, on page 135 of his text Graphic Art of the 18th Century (published by McGraw-Hill, 1964): “Louis-Marin Bonnet developed the process still further, and engraved in the ‘pastel manner’.
+The art scholar Jean Adhémar states, on page 135 of his text Graphic Art of the 18th Century, published by McGraw-Hill, 1964: “Louis-Marin Bonnet developed the process still further, and engraved in the ‘pastel manner’.
 He boasted his ‘secret’ in 1769, but had begun using this method in 1767, after trying to perfect the process for several years.
 Bonnet was born in Paris in 1736 (and died at Saint-Mande in 1793), studied under François (1757) and then under Demarteau, and began by inventing a method of printing to give the effect of a drawing a deux crayons, on blue or grey paper (in about 1767).
 His process for imitating pastel drawings ‘complete with all the colours, both light and dark, completely deceives the eye and equals the originals for the freshness and liveliness of the tints’.
 These are skillful facsimiles, which do indeed deceive the eye, especially when they are framed.
 Bonnet made reproductions after Boucher, and later after Huet, but his most successful piece is undoubtedly the famous Head of Flora achieved by a combination of different techniques and eight separate printings.”

-I am thrilled to announce that Bonnet’s famous 18th-century, chalk-manner etching Head of Flora (Tête de Flore), and its companion piece Head of a Woman (Tête de Femme), are available to purchase and will be posted shortly.
+I am thrilled to announce that Bonnet’s famous 18th-century, chalk-manner etching Head of Flora (Tête de Flore) and its companion piece Head of a Woman (Tête de Femme) are available to purchase and will be posted shortly.
 These are rare, original 18th-century pieces, and are seldom seen together.

-Tête de Flore is part of the permanent collections at the Philadelphia Museum of Art, the Rijksmuesum, and the Victoria and Albert Museum.
+Tête de Flore is part of the permanent collections at the Philadelphia Museum of Art, the Rijksmuseum, and the Victoria and Albert Museum.
 It has also exhibited at The Met, The Art Institute of Chicago, and the National Gallery of Art.

 For those with further interest in 18th-century French printmaking, I highly recommend the exquisite book Colorful Impressions, The Printmaking Revolution in Eighteenth-Century France, by Margaret Morgan Grasselli of the National Gallery of Art, Washington DC.
 The book chronicles the museum’s 2003-2004 exhibit of 18th-century French prints, while exploring their historic and artistic value.
 Pages 68 through 71 are devoted entirely to Louis-Marin Bonnet’s Tête de Flore.
 These pages include photographs of the eight progress proofs, as well as Bonnet’s written account of his methodology.